 The new airline commenced scheduled services on February 14, 2013 between Kingston, Jamaica and New York (JFK) with this former ATA Airlines Boeing 757-23N N524AT (msn 30233).

-Read the full story: CLICK HERE
+Read the full story from the Jamaica Observer: CLICK HERE

 Here is how the airline describes its self on its website:

 Fly Jamaica Airways began with a dream to create a truly regional airline, using local talent and with an emphasis on providing a truly local experience to its customers.
 An full-service, local airline that would bring the Diaspora, and the world, home to the Caribbean.